legalese/legalese.github.io/doc/techies.md

 5. [Email us](mailto:collective@legalese.com) for an invite to the [Slack chat](http://slack.legalese.com), and join us on the #dsl channel.

+There are two possible paths for you.
+They are:
+(a) **Language Designing** -- doing the programming language theory to actually _build_ a domain-specific-language for contracts.
+(b) **Power User** -- you don't want to design the DSL, but you do want to use it.

 ## Time-sensitive
 * [International Conference on AI and Law](https://nms.kcl.ac.uk/icail2017/) on June 12--16 in London, UK.